eboasson/rmw_cyclonedds/CYCLONEDDS_QUALITY_DECLARATION.md

 ### Feature Documentation [3.i]

 [Project documentation](https://github.com/eclipse-cyclonedds/cyclonedds/blob/master/docs/dev/modules.md#feature-discovery) states that the features available in the product are "largely dynamic" based on compile-time discovery.
+`CycloneDDS` documentation covers all of the stable interface, and PRs that add to it need to include documentation.
 An explicit list of those features, and what criteria is required for discovery, is unavailable.

 ### Public API Documentation [3.ii]